What would you do if you are approached by someone on the way to school?

 - Always keep a safe distance from traffic and people in cars.

-- Adults should not ask children they don't know for help such as finding a lost pet or directions.
+- Adults should not ask children they don't know for help such as finding a lost pet

 - If a person calls your over to his/her car, back away.